 - In the opening of one episode of Pardon The Interruption, Wilbon asks Kornheiser if he's ever had a big night in Wisconsin.
 Kornheiser replies that, yes, he has.
 It involved six badgers, a cheese wheel, and Jermichael Finley.

-- In Elementary, Watson's apartment-sitter used her place to film a low-budget porno.
+- In Elementary, Watson's apartment-sitter uses her place to film a low-budget porno.
 Aside from mentions of her couch needing to be taken into a back alley and shot, in one scene the man inexplicably grabs a spatula and "violates" it shortly after.

 - In L.A.
 Law, nebbish (but rich and very kind) attorney Stewart Markowitz is consulting with an equally nebbish client who has left a number of gorgeous women very satisfied.
 He tells Stewart his secret—the Venus Butterfly maneuver.
 We don't get the details, but later, Stewart uses it very successfully on his true love, tall, gorgeous Ann Kelsey.
 When Ann shyly asks about another round, Stewart says, "We'll need to order up more champagne."